Water on Venus

-Water on Venus is the hypothesis that for 2 billion years, a shallow liquid water ocean may have covered the surface of Venus.
+Water on Venus is the hypothesis that for up to 2 billion years, a shallow liquid water ocean may have covered the surface of Venus.
 It is thought that dry land lying near the equator would have limited the evaporation of oceans and the greenhouse effect, allowing liquid water to exist for some time on Venus.

-Early thoughts
+However, recent studies of Venus's atmosphere and interior suggest that Venusian surface water evaporated prior to 3 billion years ago or never existed.

 Scientists and authors long proposed Venus was habitable, although information from the Soviet Union's Venera missions, and from the Pioneer Venus Orbiter probe, Magellan spacecraft and many more Venus studying spacecraft proved that Venus was the complete opposite.

 Water disappearance on Venus

 Several hypotheses have been considered for how Venus lost its water.
 One hypothesis states that when Venus had water, solar radiation was as low as 30% less than it is today.
 This means the habitable zone was stretched from Venus to Earth (and possibly to Mars), before eventually Solar maxima began creating greenhouse gases in Venus' atmosphere, making the atmosphere thicker, evaporating away all liquid water on the planet's surface.
-Studies have proven that Venus needed liquid water three billion years ago to be able to have such high concentrations of water-related minerals and gases on its surface and in its atmosphere today.
-However, such studies proved that the liquids would only have lasted up until 700 million to 750 million years ago, before eventually evaporating as Venus' atmosphere heated up from the greenhouse effect.
+However, studies have suggested that Venusian habitability needed to end prior to 3 billion years ago with a maximum ocean depth of 300 meters across its entire surface to produce the Venusian atmosphere we see today.
+The results suggest that Venus has been uninhabitable for more than 70% of its history, four times longer than some previous estimates.

 Spacecraft discoveries

 Data from the Venus Express satellite, made by the European Space Agency (ESA), took pictures of Venus, officially unveiling that Venus could have potentially had liquid, although how the liquid formed on Venus is still unclear.
 New simulations using this previous data have been created at NASA's Goddard Institute for Space Studies in New York.

-Other studies of Venus' surface via various probes proved that hematite is present on its surface, proving water once interacted with Venus' surface.
-Hematite is an iron oxide mineral that often forms if water is present.
-Hematite can be formed within water-related processes as well.
+Other studies of Venus' surface via various probes found evidence for hematite on its surface, suggesting that water may have once interacted with Venus' surface.
+Hematite is an iron oxide mineral that can be formed within water-related processes.
 However, hematite could form from volcanic activity and geological formations, or could originate from comets or asteroids.